IBM/aspera-cli/docs/README.erb.md

 	* changed module name from `Asperalm` to `Aspera`
 	* removed command `folder` in `preview`, merged to `scan`
 	* persistency files go to sub folder instead of main folder
-	* added possibility to install SDK: `config ascp insttall`
+	* added possibility to install SDK: `config ascp install`

 * 0.11.8